-The scheme of such a hardware random number generator is illustrated by a picture from NIST publication [23] (Figure 5).
-In addition to the analog source and conditioning block this scheme also provides a "health tests" block, with the obvious goal to raise an alarm when, for example, the analog noise source becomes broken for some reason, or drastically changed its parameters.
-The circuit is called an "entropy source", not a random bits generator, and the conditioning block is optional, since in [23] a more complicated scheme is considered: the output of this block is subjected to a next layer of conditioning before sending to the customer.
-See below Section 13.
+The scheme of such a hardware random number generator is shown in a picture from NIST publication [23] (Fig. 5).
+In addition to the analog source and the conditioning block this scheme also provides a "health tests" block, with the obvious goal to raise an alarm when, for example, the analog noise source becomes broken for some reason, or drastically changed its parameters.
+The circuit is called an "entropy source", not a random bits generator, and the conditioning block is optional, since in [23] a more complicated scheme is considered: the output of this block is subjected to the next layer of conditioning before being sent to the customer.
+See below Sect.
+13.